-Ready to dive into soap making for beginners?
-Let’s walk through the science, safety, ingredients, and process of making soap at home.
+Ready to dive into soapmaking for beginners?
+Let’s walk through the science, safety, ingredients, and process of making your own soap.
+You can absolutely do this, even if it feels confusing right now.
+Let’s learn how to make everything from baby soap to dish soap, right in your kitchen.

 When you mix oil and lye (in the correct amounts) they blend together, the molecules go all crazy and they form something new: soap!